rwcuminale/English-3/README.md

 ### Papers: 30%

 You will produce one extended paper per quarter that will follow a theme across a variety of texts.
-This will be a larger work, a minimum of 1,000 words.
+This will be a larger work that draws from your compositions, notes, and textual annotations over the course of the unit.
-You will complete the paper in stages, receiving feedback along the way, and you will submit artifacts of this process along with the finished work.
+You will complete this paper as part of a group project, presenting it as an individual work combined with your other group members' papers to create a small magazine.

 ### Preparedness and Participation: 30%